 Carolina Bravo joined the North County Fire Protection District in April of 2013 and is responsible for the district’s administrative services including accounting/payroll, human resources, employee benefits, and serves as the clerk to the board.
-Bravo holds a B.S. in Business Administration from San Jose State University and is scheduled to complete a M.S in Human Resource Management from Golden Gate University in August 2018.
+Bravo holds a B.S. in Business Administration from San Jose State University and a M.S. in Human Resource Management from Golden Gate University.

 Administrative Assistant Casey Hendricks

 Casey Hendricks joined the North County Fire Protection District in October of 2017.
 She holds an A.S. in Administration of Justice and has been working in Finance for 20 years.
 She enjoys spending time with her son and coaching his baseball team.